mattgperry/affluent/README.md

 Now every prop can be a dynamic stream.

-These streams above don't exist yet, but when they do, they'll be built with Affluent.
+These streams above don't exist yet, but when they do, they can be built with Affluent.

 ## Install